Haivision/srt/docs/API.md

 | `SRTO_RCVBUF`        |       | pre     | `int32_t`  | bytes   | 8192 bufs  | *      | RW  | GSD+   |

 - Receive Buffer Size, in bytes.
-Note however that the internal setting of this value is in the number of buffers, each one of size equal to SRT payload size, which is the value of `SRTO_MSS` decreased by UDP and SRT header sizes (28 and 16).
+Note, however, that the internal setting of this value is in the number of buffers, each one of size equal to SRT payload size, which is the value of `SRTO_MSS` decreased by UDP and SRT header sizes (28 and 16).
-The value set here will be effectively aligned to the multiplicity of payload size.
+The value set here will be effectively aligned to the multiple of payload size.

 - Minimum value: 32 buffers (46592 with default value of `SRTO_MSS`).
 - Maximum value: `SRTO_FC` number of buffers (receiver buffer must not be greater than FC size).